rreusser/trains-and-trails/src/pages/ohlone-wilderness-trail/index.md

 <span data-behavior="anchor" data-feature-index="2" data-mile-position="39.8"></span>
 ![Looking over the top of Mission Peak, the sun glows orange and blue as the lights begin to illuminate the Bay Area](ohlone-wilderness-trail-240.jpg)

-The light faded as I summitted Misson Peak.
+The light faded as I crested Misson Peak and the lights of the Bay Area came into view.
 A small tree with lights stood near the summit.

 <span data-behavior="anchor" data-feature-index="2" data-mile-position="41.0"></span>
 ![Looking back up toward Misson Peak, the moon rises as nighttime falls](ohlone-wilderness-trail-250.jpg)

-Disappointingly, the descent from Misson Peak was not nearly as pleasant as usual.
+Disappointingly, my legs preferred climbing at this point, so that the descent from Misson Peak was not nearly as pleasant as usual.

 <span data-behavior="anchor" data-feature-index="3" data-mile-position="0"></span>
 ## Warm Springs/South Fremont Station